-It is well-understood in Canada that education is important.
-Simply completing high school has a significant impact, not only on labour force participation, but on health, well-being, interactions with the justice system and on being on government benefits.
+It is well understood across Europe that education is important.
+Simply completing high school has a significant impact not only on labour force participation, but on health, well-being, interactions with the justice system and on being on government benefits.
 Due to improvements in education and the changing job market, less than 9% of Canadians fail to complete high school, and many go on to university or college.
-For homeless youth, the drop out rate is 53% and 51% are not currently involved in either education, employment or training.
+For homeless youth, the dropout rate is 53% and 51% are not currently involved in either education, employment or training.